TrueCar/gluestick/docs/guides/ProfilingRenderer.md

     ![Record profile](./img/record-profile.png)

-6. Open desired page served by gluestick in a browser, for instance `http://localhost:8880`.
+6. Open desired page served by GlueStick in a browser, for instance `http://localhost:8880`.

 7. Stop recording after the page is loaded.